apigee/trireme/README.md

 (and with no arguments it will launch the "repl" but that implementation is not complete)

+### For Apigee Edge Customers

+Node.js apps on Apigee Edge run inside Trireme using a few specific settings that make them slightly different from the standard Trireme runtime.
+In particular, an "HTTP adaptor" is used, which is not 100% the same as the standard HTTP module.
+This does not affect most applications, but it may affect applications that depend on undocumented or internal functions and properties of the default HTTP module.
+(While this is a poor programming practice, it's quite common.)

+In order to test applications that will run on Apigee Edge in the most compatible environment, the module "samples/apigee-edge-like-runner" will build a self-contained JAR that sets up Trireme this way.
+Use it just like the "Using Java" link above:

+    mvn install
+    java -jar samples/apigee-edge-like-runner/target/apigee-edge-like-launcher-X-Y-Z-SNAPSHOT.jar <script name>

 ## Embedding Trireme as a servlet

 The [war](./samples/war/README.md) sample is a sample that shows how to assemble a Node.js application into